You can make meringue cookies at home like a pro using a meringue powder mix for hard meringue.

 Pre-heat the oven at 200 degrees F (100 degrees C).

-The bowl and the wire whip stainless steel beater of your stand mixer need to be clean with no oil or another food residue.
+The bowl and the wire whip stainless steel beater of your stand mixer need to be clean with no oil or other food residue.

 Consider the weather.
 Rainy days with high humidity affect the results.